xZero0/itemUP/README.md

 itemUP
 ======

-There is the powerful item management system.
+There is a powerful item management system.
 We'll develop on the `Dev stream` branch.

 The OpenShift `nodejs` cartridge documentation can be found at: